SIWhang213/leaflet-challenge/README.md

 ### Goal: Create the Earthquake Visualization
 ### Instructions
-1. Get your dataset.
+1. Get the necessary dataset.
-* The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
+* The USGS provides earthquake data in a number of different formats, updated every minute.
 Visit the USGS GeoJSON Feed (http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page and choose a dataset to visualize.
 * When you click a dataset (such as "All Earthquakes from the Past 7 Days"), you will be given a JSON representation of that data.
 Use the URL of this JSON to pull in the data for the visualization.